Transliteration of Ancient Egyptian: Uniliteral signs

 Middle Egyptian is reconstructed as having had 24 consonantal phonemes.
 There is at least one hieroglyph with a phonetic value corresponding to each of these phonemes.

 The table below gives a list of such "uniliteral signs" along with their conventional transcription and their conventional "Egyptological pronunciation" and probable phonetic value.

 Many hieroglyphs are coloured, though the paint has worn off most stone inscriptions.
 Colors vary, but many glyphs are predominantly one colour or another, or a particular combination (such as red on the top and blue on the bottom).
-In some cases, two graphically similar glyphs may be distinguished solely by colour, though in other cases it's not known if the choice of colour had any meaning.
+In some cases, two graphically similar glyphs may be distinguished solely by colour, though in other cases it is not known if the choice of colour had any meaning.